In-Class Workshops and Brief Introductions

 To learn more about this workshop and the materials required for it, consult the Organizing Research Papers workshop script.

-This workshop focuses on two parts of writing case studies and ethnographies.
+This workshop focuses on two parts of writing ethnographies.
 First, students discuss the importance of neutral and detailed description when conducting field work, taking time to practice writing or revising their own field notes.
-Second, following a discussion of how ethnographies and case studies draw upon field notes as evidence, students will begin drafting sentences that use their observations to support their claims and tie their notes to course concepts.
+Second, following a discussion of how ethnographies draw upon field notes as evidence, students will begin drafting sentences that use their observations to support their claims and tie their notes to course concepts.
 Course instructors may request this workshop either before or after students have conducted fieldwork.

-To learn more about this workshop and the materials required for it, consult the Writing Case Studies and Ethnographies workshop script.
+To learn more about this workshop and the materials required for it, consult the Writing Ethnographies workshop script.

 Co-Teach workshop option